We are always trying to improve your experience with our products.

 Second, check the ‘Stations’ page and look down the list to see if any of the equipment statuses are showing as red.
 Hover over the equipment with your cursor to show the error and click on it for more information.

-If you have any more questions about charger statuses, contact our Support team at [email protected].
+If you have any more questions about charger statuses, contact our Support team at support@switch-ev.com.

 The message logs show the exchange of all messages between the charging station and the Switch Platform.